 1. Take buses over trains

-There are several bus companies, but Willer Express offers a ¥10,000 3-trip pass and a ¥15,000 5-trip pass (~$100 and $150 USD respectively).
-These 3 and 5 travel trips (referred to as “days” on the site) can be used anytime, non-consecutively within a 2-month window.
-There are even overnight routes, which saves on accommodation.
-The buses are quiet, clean, and cozy, complete with reclining seats and a pull-over head blind to block out light.
+There are many overnight bus routes, which saves on a night's accommodation.
+The buses are quiet, clean, and cozy, complete with reclining seats and a pull-over head blind to block out light (see below).

-Popular Willer Express destinations include Tokyo, Hiroshima, Kyoto, Osaka, and Nagoya.
-At a fraction of the ¥29,000+ price-tag of a 7-day rail pass (which must be used within the 7 days), you’ve got added flexibility for half the cost.
-If you don’t purchase a bus pass, taking the bus in general over trains equates to big savings.
+Popular bus destinations include Tokyo, Hiroshima, Kyoto, Osaka, and Nagoya.
+At a fraction of the ¥29,000+ ($273+ USD) price-tag of a 7-day rail pass (which must be used within the 7 days), you've got added flexibility for half the cost.
+If you don't purchase a bus pass, individual bus tickets are still typically cheaper than trains for long distances.
+Trains can often be crowded with commuters and may require several transfers, so a bus can often be a more convenient method of travel.

 Note: for flying cheap around Japan, there are several discount air passes which are only available to tourists.
-Peach Air is Japan’s budget airline, and with flights for as little as ~$40USD across the country, flying can be hugely cheaper than the rail pass.
-For more tips on flying cheap, check out our popular guide “How to Book the Cheapest Flight Possible to Anywhere“.
+Peach Air is Japan's budget airline, and with flights for as little as ~$40USD across the country, flying can be hugely cheaper than the rail pass.
+For more tips on flying cheap, check our flight-booking hacks.

 2. Dine at Japanese fast food chains

 Think all fast food is deep-fried, processed junk?
 Think again.
 In Japan, “fast food” means steaming bowls of rice, savoury meats, crispy dumplings, miso soup, with a side of green tea.
-Basic meals (e.g. a rice bowl and green tea) can be bought for as little as ¥130 (~$1.30 USD), but bigger and fancier dishes (below) range from ¥300-¥600 , or ~$3-$6 USD.
+Basic meals such as a rice bowl with green tea can be bought for as little as ¥130 (~$1.30 USD).
+More elaborate dishes (below) range from ¥300-¥600 , or ~$3-$6 USD.
+Check our thrifty dining tips for Japan here.

 Cheap restaurant chains to find eats like these include: